Hit Me (film): Production

-This was Haing S. Ngor's last film, who passed away seven months before the film’s release.
+This was the last film to feature Haing S. Ngor, who died seven months before the film’s release.

 Its working title was The Ice Cream Dimension and some resources may still list it as such.

 Release

 The film premiered at the Toronto International Film Festival on September 9, 1996, followed by a release in US theaters on September 25, 1998.